TI-Tokyo/riak-docs-fork/content/riak/kv/3.0.10/developing/faq.md

 D: 3-8-12
 E: 4-9-14
 ```
-  When a value is stored in Riak, the `{bucket, key}` is hashed to determine its first primary partition, and the value is stored in that partition and the next `n_val` - 1 partitions in the ring.
+  When a value is stored in Riak, the `&#123;bucket, key&#125;` is hashed to determine its first primary partition, and the value is stored in that partition and the next `n_val` - 1 partitions in the ring.
   A preflist consists of the vnode which owns the key, and the next `n_val` vnodes in the ring, in order.
 In this scenario there are 16 preflists:

   <table border="1">